SUSE-Cloud/suse-cloud-appliances/kiwi/cloud3-admin/README.md

     sudo KIWI_BUILD_TMP_DIR=/tmp/kiwi-build ./build-image.sh

 The resulting `.vmdk` image will be in the `image/` directory.
-The build log is there too in case something went wrong and you need to debug.
+The build log is there too on successful build.
+If something went wrong then everything is left in `/tmp/kiwi-build`, and you will need to clean that directory up in order to reclaim the disk space.

+You can `umount` the overlay bind-mounts as follows:

+    sudo ./umount-repos.sh

 To speed up builds, the script automatically builds in tmpfs (RAM) if it detects sufficient memory.
-You may need to tweak the script to fit your setup (patches welcomed!).
+If the build succeeds it will automatically `umount` the RAM disk; however on any type of failure you will need to manually `umount` it in order to reclaim a huge chunk of RAM!

 The boot images are also automatically cached in `/var/cache/kiwi/bootimage` to speed up subsequent builds.
 You'll need to manually delete the files there to clear the cache, but there's usually no need for that.

 ## Building and installing the Vagrant box